rajeshrinet/pystokes/docs/paper/paper.md

-We thank A Banerjee, ME Cates, S Date, A Donev, E Eiser, D Frenkel, S Ghose, R Goldstein, J Hinch, A Laskar, AJC Ladd, RK Manna, I Pagonabarraga, DJ Pine, T Pradeep, R Simon, HA Stone, G Subramanian, PB Sunil Kumar, and S Thutupalli for useful discussions.
-We acknowledge code contributions from Rajeev Singh and Abhrajit Laskar in the initial stages of development.
+We thank A Banerjee, ME Cates, S Date, A Donev, E Eiser, D Frenkel, S Ghose, R Goldstein, J Hinch, A Laskar, AJC Ladd, RK Manna, I Pagonabarraga, DJ Pine, T Pradeep, R Simon, HA Stone, G Subramanian, PB Sunil Kumar, and S Thutupalli for useful discussions; Rajeev Singh and Abhrajit Laskar for code contributions in the initial stages of development.
 This work was funded in parts by the European Research Council under the EU’s Horizon 2020 Program, Grant No. 740269; a Royal Society-SERB Newton International Fellowship to RS; and an Early Career Grant to RA from the Isaac Newton Trust.